jdanos07/Automotive_Shop_API/README.md

   Service Ticket Management:
     Create, view, update, and delete service tickets.
-    Each service ticket links to a customer (by phone number), a vehicle (by VIN), and a mechanic.
+    Each service ticket links to a customer (by phone number), a vehicle (by VIN), and any mechanic that has been assigned to that ticket.

   Vehicle Management:
     Track vehicles using VINs and associate them with customers.